-Before getting into Cloudways, I was using the other cheap shared hostings which resulted in going my websites crash several times in a day and as a result, my rankings on search engines dropped. which was a bigger loss for me than paying $10 – $11 a month to a service like Cloudways.
-Thanks to Cloudways now to handle my websites butter smooth.
+Before getting into Cloudways, I was using other cheap shared hostings which resulted in going my websites crashing several times in a day and as a result, my rankings on search engines dropped. which was a bigger loss for me than paying $10 – $11 a month for a service like Cloudways.
+Thanks to Cloudways now to handle my website’s butter smoothly.

 What I like the most about Cloudways is their customer support as I mentioned earlier and they’re really good at solving your problems in minutes.
 On top of that, It’s more secure and I don’t have to worry about any sort of breach.
 Moreover, you’ll never experience downtime as long as you’re paying their monthly fee.

-Personally, I am a Blogger and I have experienced things in blogging and building websites with almost zero budget.
+Personally, I am a Blogger and I have built websites.
 My recommendation to the new bloggers is that never go for Cloudways if you don’t have the budget or even if you have the budget, don’t waste it on Coudways in the learning phase.
 Try the cheap hostings out there and move on to Cloudways once your website or blog starts generating income.

-I would rate Cloudways 4.7 out of 5-star based on the experience I have with this amazing platform.
+I would rate Cloudways 4.7 out of 5 stars based on the experience I have with this amazing platform.

 Being an e-commerce business firm, we need our website to be active & responsive; thus, we shifted towards Cloudways hosting.
 It’s a fully managed hosting that provides 99% uptime and promises better loading speed with enhanced security protocols.
 This becomes possible because it uses different server locations & it makes copies of our website and places there.
 Now, if any server goes down, then there is another nearby server to manage it.